kvitsux/ang-weather/README.md

 ang-weather
 ===========

-AngularJS weather app with 3 days forecast using OpenWeatherMap API.
+AngularJS weather app with forecast using OpenWeatherMap API.